guillermovahi/guillermovahi/README.md

-🧑‍💻 I’m Guille, a Computer Engineer at Telefónica Tech with experience developing and building blockchain-based solutions and applications for a wide range of sectors
+🧑‍💻 I’m Guille, a Computer Engineer at The Hashgraph Group with experience developing and building blockchain-based solutions and applications for a wide range of sectors

 💻 I am always learning something new, and trying to put them into practice.
 These days I'm studying the possibilities of ZKP as well as other things like AI.